aces/Loris/README.Mac.md

 and depending if using php -S or Apache.

-Once finished hooray, LORIS should be accessible at http://localhost:8080 and you can start developing!
+Once finished hooray, LORIS should be accessible and you can start developing!